 Manufacturers offer different types of blades for different types of cutting:

 - Crosscut blades typically have a greater TPI count and smaller teeth, designed to smoothly cut wood perpendicular to the wood grain.
 The teeth have tips with alternating bevels—teeth with left-facing bevels are alternated with teeth that have right-facing bevels.

 - Rip-cut blades have a lower TPI count, larger teeth, and deep gullets between teeth.
 They are designed for cutting in the same direction as the wood grain.
 The teeth are flat-topped to allow them to sever the wood fibers efficiently.

 - Combination blades are engineered to both cross-cut and rip-cut with adequate efficiency, although they will do neither job quite as well as blades specifically intended for the purpose.They are a good choice for general framing carpentry or for a casual DIYer who doesn't need great precision.

 As a general rule, woodworkers should have several different blades on hand for each saw they own.
 For instance, on a 10-inch table saw, it's a good idea to have a 40-tooth blade for general purposes, an 80-tooth blade for plywood and veneers, and a specialty ripping blade for making rip cuts.

-On a band saw, I keep a few different thickness blades depending on the sharpness of the curves being cut.
-For instance, I keep a 1/4" blade for rather tight curves, a 1/2" blade for general band saw cuts and a 3/4" blade for resawing.
-(If my band saw could accommodate one, I'd keep a 1" blade for resawing, as it would be more stable with less flex.)
-The 1/2", 3/4" and 1" blades would probably all be 3TPI (teeth per inch), whereas thinner blades would have a greater number of teeth per inch.
+On a band saw, keep a few different thickness blades depending on the sharpness of the curves being cut.
+For instance, use a 1/4-inch blade for rather tight curves, a 1/2-inch blade for general band saw cuts and a 3/4-inch blade or 1-inch blade for resawing wood stock.
+The 1/2-inch, 3/4-inch and 1-inch blades should be 3 TPI (teeth per inch) blades, while the thinner blades should have a greater number of teeth per inch.